-This document is an Update of the Environmental Assessment (EA; LGL 2014a) of Multi Klient Invest AS (MKI) and TGS-NOPEC Geophysical Company ASA (TGS)'s 2014-2018 2-Dimensional (2D) and/or 3-Dimensional (3D) marine seismic program in the Southern Grand Banks area.
+This document is a revised Update of the Environmental Assessment (EA; LGL 2014a) of Multi Klient Invest AS (MKI) and TGS-NOPEC Geophysical Company ASA (TGS)'s 2014-2018 2-Dimensional (2D) and/or 3-Dimensional (3D) marine seismic program in the Southern Grand Banks area.
 This document also serves as an Update of the associated EA Addendum (LGL 2014b) and Amendments (LGL 2015a; PGS 2016).
 In 2017, MKI is proposing to conduct 2D and 3D seismic surveying in the Southern Grand Banks Project Area (Figure 1.1).
-This EA Update document addresses the validity of the EA and its Amendments (Table 1.1) as they pertain to MKI's proposed seismic survey activities in 2017.
-The EA Update is intended to assist the Canada-Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB) in its regulatory review process by demonstrating that both the scope of the assessment and the mitigation measures to which MKI previously committed and implemented remain technically valid for proposed seismic survey operations in 2017.
+The revised EA Update document addresses the validity of the EA and its Amendments (Table 1.1) as they pertain to MKI's proposed seismic survey activities in 2017.
+The revised EA Update is intended to assist the Canada-Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB) in its regulatory review process by demonstrating that both the scope of the assessment and the mitigation measures to which MKI previously committed and implemented remain technically valid for proposed seismic survey operations in 2017.
 Previous EA Updates associated with this program were prepared in 2015 (LGL 2015b) and 2016 (LGL 2016).
+This EA document was originally submitted in April 2017, revised in May 2017, and has been revised here to reflect changes to the 2D Areas of Interest (Figure 1.1).